-We are thrilled to announce the artists of “Empowered,” our thirteenth issue, debuting September 1st.
+Here is the table of contents for our new “Empowered” issue, our thirteenth, which debuted September 1st.
 The vibrant surrealist cover is “Shrine” by Joan Burger Siem.
 The issue is dedicated to the memory of Mary Marie Fries Johnson.

 Here are the artists represented:

 I. Jay Asher, Short Story, Florida, USA